-This is a very important area of employment law, and far too many business owners cut corners in this area and don’t think it’s a big deal- IT IS a big deal.
+Understanding the difference between sub-contractors and employees is a very important area of employment law.
+Far too many business owners cut corners in this area and don’t think it’s a big deal – IT IS a big deal.
 How you classify a ‘worker’ in your business, whether as an employee or sub-contractor, can have far-reaching effects to you AND your business.

 I understand the business owner’s plight.
 Many entrepreneurs are wary of the costs and extra paperwork to bring on an ‘employee’ in the business.
 Terms such as SUTA, FUTA, FICA and Workers Compensation will often times deter the employer into making the ‘right’ decision, and it could ultimately be devastating to their business.

 The IRS consistently warns taxpayers that if they are caught paying ‘employees’ as ‘sub-contractors’, they will pay stiff penalties on top of the taxes and interest owing for payroll withholdings that should have taken place.
 However, there are more risks than just the IRS.
 See my article “7 Deadly Outcomes of Treating an Employee like a Sub-Contractor”.

 There are facts and circumstances most commonly used by the Courts (known as ‘Common law’) to determine the difference between an employee and sub-contractor.
 It’s a 3 part subjective analysis and some facts may indicate that a ‘worker’ is an employee, while other factors indicate that the worker is actually a sub-contractor.
 Thus, you need to weigh the issues with your tax or legal advisor to make the right decision and what path you’re going to take.
 These 3 factors or categories are as follows:

 - Behavior of the ‘worker’ in relationship to your direction and guidance.
 Does the company control or have the right to control what the worker does and how the worker does his or her job?